ArjunB126/Currency_Converter/README.md

 - **Real-Time Rates**: Up-to-date exchange rates ensure accurate conversions.
 - **Multi-Currency Support**: Convert between over 50+ currencies worldwide.
 - **Favorite Currencies**: Save your most frequently used currencies for quick access.

+## Getting Started:

+1. **Installation**: No installation required!
+Simply clone or download the repository to get started.
+2. **Usage**: Open the `index.html` file in your web browser, and you're ready to convert currencies.
+3. **Select Currencies**: Choose your starting currency and the currency you want to convert to from the dropdown menus.